 Value creation is the primary aim of any business entity.
-Value creation can be defined as the changes in current place, time and form based on the consumer and market values (Anderson and Hanselka, 2009).
-In any business to create a sustainable value the interests of customers, employees, and investors inextricably linked.
-Identifying the value-added activities that will support the necessary investment in research, processing, and marketing are significant.
-Coltrain et al. (2000) suggested value addition is an innovation that aims at improving existing processes, products and services or fabrication of new products.
-Therefore, value addition is the extra value created or improved as a consequence of either of the upgrading strategies.
-To generate value to the business, A2B tend to focus on quality and intangible drivers like innovation and customer relation.
+Value creation can be defined as the changes in current place, time, and form based on the consumer and market values (Anderson and Hanselka, 2009).
+In any business, to create sustainable value, the interests of customers, employees (Chaturvedi, Rizvi and Pasipanodya, 2019) and investors are inextricably linked.

+Identifying the value-added activities that will support the necessary investment in research, processing, and marketing is significant.
+Coltrain et al. (2000) suggested value addition is an innovation that aims at improving existing processes, products, and services or fabrication of new products.
+Therefore, value addition is the extra value created or improved because of the business upgrading strategies.
 In this approach, aiming at value creation forces an organization to implement a long-term perspective and align all of its resources toward future goals.
+To generate value to the business, A2B tends to focus on quality and intangible drivers like digital innovation and customer relations.